SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Code design and implementation choices

 The particles need to be communicated prior to the start of the pair interactions.
 After all, the correct up-to-data particle data needs to be present before the computation of the interactions for them to be correct.
 The commonly adopted strategy is to communicate all particles from each boundary region on all nodes to their corresponding proxy regions before the start of the calculations.
 This can be somewhat inefficient, for two reasons.
 Firstly, it typically saturates the communication network and the memory bandwidth of the system, leading to poor performance, especially on smaller, mid-range, computing facilities where the commuication hardware is less powerful than in big national centres.
 Secondly, no other operations are performed by the code during this phase, even though particles far from any domain boundaries require no foreign neighbours at all and could therefore, in principle, have their interactions computed in the meantime.
 The traditional branch-and-bound approach prevents this, but \swift treats the communications themselves as tasks that can naturally be executed concurrently with other types of calculation (see above).

 At a technical level, we achieve this concurrency by exploiting the concept of non-blocking communications offered by the \MPI standard\footnote{See \S\,3.7 of \citet{mpi_standard}.}.
 This allows one compute node to mark some data to be sent and then return to process other work.
 The data are silently transferred in the background.
 On the receiving end, the same can be done and a receive operation can be posted before the execution returns to the main code.
 One can then probe the status of the communication itself, i.e. use the facilities offered by the \MPI standard to know whether the data have arrived or are still in transit.
 By using such a probe, we can construct \emph{send} and \emph{receive} communication tasks that can then be inserted in the task graph where needed and behaving like any of the other (computing) tasks.
 Once the data have arrived on the receiving side, the receive task can simply unlock its dependencies and the work (pair tasks) that required the foreign data can now be executed (Fig. \ref{fig:design:tasks_mpi}).
 By adding the communications in the tasking system, we essentially allow computational work to take place \emph{at the same time} as communications.
+Note that the communication operations can be performed by any of the running threads.
+We do not reserve one thread for communications.
 The tasks not requiring foreign data can run as normal while the data for other pairs is being exchanged, eliminating the performance loss incurred from waiting for all exchanges to complete in the traditional approach.
 The large volume-to-surface ratio of our domains (see above) implies that there are typically many more tasks that require no foreign data than ones that do.
 There is, hence, almost always enough work to perform during the communication time and overheads.

+An example of task execution over multiple nodes is displayed on Fig.~\ref{fig:design:task_graph_mpi}.
+This is running the same simulation as was shown on Fig.~\ref{fig:design:task_graph} but exploiting $4$ nodes each using $8$ threads.
+We show here the full hybrid distributed and shared memory capability of \swift.
+Here again, tasks of different kind are executed simultaneously by different threads.
+No large data exchange operation is performed at the start of the step; the threads immediately start working on tasks involving purely local data whilst the data is being transferred.
+The work and communication are thus effectively overlapping.
+The four nodes complete their work at almost the same time and so do the threads within each node, hence showing near perfect utilisation of the system and thus the ability to scale well.